Parent Partnership

 City Charter High School is a Title I school and receives funding from the federal government.
 This funding is used to provide the following:

-• Paraprofessional assistance for students in reading, writing, mathematics, and technology;
+- Six Teaching Associates for increased student support in reading, writing, mathematics, and technology;

-• After school tutoring for ninth, tenth, and eleventh grade students;
+- After school tutoring opportunities for ninth, tenth, and eleventh grade students;

 Title IX Support